arwin-dev/my-portfolio.v1/README.md

 3. Refresh your home page

 #### Important: Make sure to run `python manage.py makemigrations` and `python manage.py migrate` commands (Refraining from this step might cause errors)

+#### Note: I have used the HTML template from `https://github.com/bedimcode/responsive-portfolio-website-JhonDoe` for the website, I will be updating it with a version created from scratch